Urge Adidas to stop killing kangaroos for shoes.

 Kangaroos are not ‘material’, and there is no sustainable way to slaughter them by the millions.

-Recently, global sporting brands Nike, Puma, and New Balance announced a shift away from kangaroo ‘leather’ to kinder alternatives.
+Recently, the world’s largest sporting goods retailer, Decathlon, announced it’s phasing out kangaroo ‘leather’, following announcements that major brands Nike, Puma, and New Balance are shifting towards kinder alternatives.
 Even investors are walking away from Adidas because of its involvement with this cruel wildlife trade.

 Yet Adidas continues to make shoes out of native Australian wildlife, while touting sustainability for a beautiful planet.